 Psychology and Culture in Europe

-The Psychology & Culture in Europe program offers an opportunity for psychology students to gain a unique perspective on the cities of London and Paris.
-The spring semester 2013 pre-departure course will introduce students to the importance of these two global capitals regarding contributions to the field of psychology.
-Travel for this program will occur in May session 2013 (May 10 - 28).
+The Psychology and Culture in Europe program offers an opportunity for psychology students to gain a unique perspective on the cities of Rome, Venice and London.
+The spring semester 2014 pre-departure course will introduce students to the importance of these significant cities regarding contributions to the field of psychology.
+Travel for this program will occur in May session 2014.
 The London portion of the program will include field trips to numerous sites of historical and cultural interest.
-Accompanied by an Ohio State Psychology Director of Undergraduate Programs Alisa Paulsen, the group will also visit Cambridge, Bethlem Royal Hospital, and the homes and museums of Freud and Darwin.
-The Paris portion of the program will include visits to the Eiffel Tower, the Louvre and some of Paris' greatest sites of psychological importance.
+Accompanied by an Ohio State Psychology Director of Undergraduate Programs Alisa Paulsen, the group will also visit Cambridge, Bethlem Royal Hospital and the homes and museums of Freud and Darwin.
+The Italy portion of the program will include visits to the Roman Coliseum, Vatican and Hospital of Santo Spirito, San Servolo Madness museum along with other great sites of psychological importance.

 Please note that you will receive 3 credits of Psychology 5797 credit and 1 credit of Psychology 3193.01 for participating in this program.
 The Psychology 5797 credits DO NOT count toward your major program in psychology.
 The Psychology 3193.01 credit DOES count toward your major program as part of the six credit hours allowable of the following (Psychology 3191, 6193.xx, 4998) if you are under the 38.86 (58-quarter hour major).
 If you started at OSU in AU11 or after, the Psych 6193.02 credit will be one credit hour of three you would need to count for one course of electives on your major (you can add additional 6193.xx hours or internship hours, Psych 3191 to this).

-To learn more about this experience, please plan to attend either one of the information sessions on Tuesday, September 25th from 5:00PM - 6:00PM or on Wednesday, October 24th from 5:00PM - 6:00PM in PS 35.
-If you have questions but are unable to attend one of these nformation sessions, please contact Dr. Alisa Paulsen at Paulsen.email@example.com with any questions you have about the seminar or the experience in London and contact Savannah Heilman at Heilman.email@example.com with questions about the application process.
+To learn more about this experience, please plan to attend an information session on Tuesday, September 11th from 5:00PM - 6:00PM in PS 35.
+If you have questions but are unable to attend the information session, please contact Dr. Alisa Paulsen at Paulsen.email@example.com with any questions you have about the seminar or the experience in Europe and contact Leslie Anderson at firstname.lastname@example.org with questions about the application process.